A healthier semi-classical dynamics

 However, there is an additional category of information loss on top of this, of which there are two sources: (i) we can loose information if part of the Hilbert space becomes inaccessible to measurements; (ii) we can have information loss if we are unable to follow the full trajectory of the classical system.
 Both kinds of information loss could occur in spacetimes with a black hole event horizon.

 It was generally believed that understanding apparent black hole information loss required a full theory of quantum gravity to describe the back-reaction onto space time.
-Here we see that this is not necessarily the case -- we can have information loss, even within this semi-classical framework, which is not due to working in the framework.
+Here we see that this is not necessarily the case -- we can have information loss, even within this semi-classical framework, separate from that due to working in the framework itself.
 There is thus at least some potential to study the phenomena of black hole information, within the semi-classical framework presented here.

 \emph{Acknowledgements.} We would like thank Maite Arcos, Thomas Galley, Flaminia Giacomini, Bei-Lok Hu, Claus Kiefer, Emanuele Panella, Andrea Russo, and Andy Svesko for valuable discussions.
 We are particularly indebted to Antoine Tilloy and Lajos Di\'{o}si for stimulating discussions on the relationship between hybrid dynamics and continuous measurement.
 JO is supported by an EPSRC Established Career Fellowship, and a Royal Society Wolfson Merit Award.
 I.L~acknowledges financial support from EPSRC.
 This research was supported by the National Science Foundation under Grant No. NSF PHY11-25915 and by the Simons Foundation {\it It from Qubit} Network.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.